codecreatede/arabidopsis-genome-analyzer/README.md

 # streamlit-genomeannotate

 - streamlit multipage desktop genome application to annotate and analyze your genome.
-- supports all the functions previously presented in the Tairaccession.
+- supports all the functions previously presented in the Tairaccession python package.
 - Analyze genomes
 - Analyze genes
 - Analyze genome annotations
 - Analyze Literature
 - Make Vector Databases for Language Models.

+**BUG check to finish today evening**

 - to run the application
 ```